 Sydney in lockdown, borders shut and hardly anyone vaccinated.
-How long can Australia go on like this? | CNN
+How long can Australia go on like this?

 Compounding the problem is hesitancy towards Covid-19 vaccines in Australia.
 One survey by The Sydney Morning Herald and The Age, with research firm Resolve Strategic, found 15% of adults surveyed were "not at all likely" and 14% were "not very likely" to take a vaccination in the months ahead.
 The survey was taken after an April ruling that the Oxford-AstraZeneca vaccine was linked to a very rare blood disorder side effect, involving blood clots.

-Australian officials have said they hope to reach herd immunity – the point at which about 80% of the population is vaccinated – before reopening its borders.
-Prime Minister Morrison earlier said that may not be until mid-2022.
-More recently, he was even unable to commit to a Christmas 2022 reopening.

-In a question to the prime minister, journalists on Channel 9’s Today program on Thursday suggested that Morrison and his slow vaccine rollout were responsible for the ongoing lockdowns.
+In a question to the Prime Minister, journalists on Channel 9's Today program on Thursday suggested that Morrison and his slow vaccine rollout were responsible for the ongoing lockdowns.

 Morrison replied by saying an increase in supply "will really kick in next month in July," and that 600,000 Pfizer doses were due in next week.